cgkineo/adapt-homeButton/README.md

 Controls whether the Home Button extension is enabled

 ### *course.json*
 The following attributes are set within *course.json*.
-These are used to set the global settings and navigation order:
+These are used to set some default settings and the navigation order:

 ### **\_homeButton** (object):
 The Home Button object contains the following settings: